python/cpython/Doc/extending/embedding.rst

 In a real application, the methods will expose an API of the application to Python.

-.. % \section{For the future}
-.. %
-.. % You don't happen to have a nice library to get textual
-.. % equivalents of numeric values do you :-) ?
-.. % Callbacks here ?
-(I may be using information from that section
-.. % ?!)
-.. % threads
-.. % code examples do not really behave well if errors happen
-.. % (what to watch out for)
+..
+TODO: threads, code examples do not really behave well if errors happen (what to watch out for)

 .. _embeddingincplusplus: